A teacher presents to a class.

 • Submitting proof of award of an Associate of Arts (AA) or Associate of Science (AS) degree.
 AAS degrees are not eligible

 • Receiving 30 or more approved transfer credits at Manhattanville.
-Check with your advisor and your Degree Audit for details
+Check with your advisor and the Transfer Summary section of Student Planning for details.

 II.
 Select and declare a major by the end of the Sophomore year and complete the course requirements for the major by graduation.